 | ||What can I do to reduce my fertilizer input costs yet maintain soil fertility?

-Growing legumes and working the whole crop into land as green manure ploughdown is one strategy.
+Growing legumes and working the whole crop into the soil as green manure ploughdown is one strategy.
 Since legumes fix their own nitrogen from the atmosphere, green manuring can maintain or improve soil fertility without direct costs for fertilizer.
-Nitrogen fixed this way is not “free” as the costs for green manure nitrogen include seed and the seeding costs, stand termination and residue incorporation costs, and lost revenue, since there is no cash crop produced during the year of ploughdown.
+Nitrogen fixed this way is not “free” as the costs for green manure nitrogen include seed and the seeding costs, stand termination and residue incorporation costs, and lost revenue given there is no cash crop produced during the year of ploughdown.

 How much nitrogen can be fixed by a green manure crop?